mjfrigaard/katacoda-scenarios/format-shape-data/step6.md

 Now that we have two datasets in the R environment, we can compare their structures with `dim()` (short for data `dim`ensions).

 ```
+# click to execute code
 dim(BobRoss)
 ```{{execute}}

 *This is telling us there are `403` rows and `71` columns in `BobRoss`...*

 ```
+# click to execute code
 dim(BobRossLong)
 ```{{execute}}